Current Fire Danger Level

 - Any electric fence controllers must be approved by a nationally recognized testing laboratory, such as Underwriters Laboratories Inc., or be certified by the Department of Consumer and Business Services, and be installed and used in compliance with the fence controller’s instructions for fire safe operation.

+The industrial fire precaution level (IFPL) will remain at I (one).
 Under IFPL I (one) – fire season requirements are in effect.
 In addition to the following:

 - A Firewatch is required at this and all higher levels unless otherwise waived.